-- signal the changed security status by sending an SNMP trap - ▶ detect the security status in the Basic Settings > System dialog of the Graphical User Interface - query the security status in the Command Line Interface
+- Out-of-Band signalling using a signal contact - signal the changed security status by sending an SNMP trap - ▶ detect the security status in the Basic Settings > System dialog of the Graphical User Interface - query the security status in the Command Line Interface

-14.3.1 Events which can be monitored
+13.3.1 Events which can be monitored

-- ☐ Specify the events that the device monitors. - ☐ For the corresponding parameter, mark the checkbox in the Monitor column.
+Specify the events that the device monitors.

+☐ For the corresponding parameter, mark the checkbox in the Monitor column.

-Table 38: Security Status events
+Table 35: Security Status events

 Name Meaning Password default settings unchanged After installation change the passwords to increase security.
 When active and the default passwords remain unchanged, the device displays an alarm.
 Min. password length shorter than 8 Create passwords more than 8 characters long to maintain a high security posture.
 When active, the device monitors the Min. password length setting.
 Password policy settings deactivated The device monitors the settings located in the Device Security > User Management dialog for password policy requirements.
 User account password policy check deactivated The device monitors the settings of the Policy check checkbox.
 When Policy check is inactive, the device sends an SNMP trap.
 Telnet server active Activate this function to monitor when the Telnet function is active.
 HTTP server active Activate this function to monitor when the HTTP function is active.
 SNMP unencrypted Activate this function to monitor when the SNMPv1 or SNMPv2 function is active.
 Access to system monitor with serial interface possible The device monitors the System Monitor status.
-Saving the configuration profile on the external memory possible The device monitors the possibility to save settings to the external non-volatile memory.
+Saving the configuration profile on the external memory possible The device monitors the possibility to save configurations to the external non-volatile memory.
 Link interrupted on enabled device ports The device monitors the link status of active ports.
 Access with HiDiscovery possible Activate this function to monitor when the HiDiscovery function has write access to the device.
-Load unencrypted config from external memory The device monitors the security settings for loading the configuration from the external NVM.

-Table 38: Security Status events (cont.)
+Table 35: Security Status events (cont.)

-Name Meaning IEC61850-MMS active The device monitors the IEC 61850-MMS protocol activation setting.
-Self-signed HTTPS certificate present The device monitors the HTTPS server for self-generated digital certificates.
+Name Meaning Load unencrypted config from external memory The device monitors the security settings for loading the configuration from the external NVM.
+Self-signed HTTPS certificate present The device monitors the HTTPS server for self-created digital certificates.
 Modbus TCP active The device monitors the Modbus TCP/IP protocol activation setting.

-14.3.2 Configuring the Security Status
+13.3.2 Configuring the Security Status